lucasbretana/2019.1-CG/notes/1_GraphicPipeline.md

 __NOTE__: _Riemann touch_, when an algorithm gets better with more precision

-- the circle can be divied into N (8) parts, and have a somewhat good aproximation
+- the circle can be divided into N (8) parts, and have a somewhat good approximation
   * Riemann touch

 - __why triangles?__